Wihtburh: Removal to Ely

 In 974, Brithnoth, the abbot of Ely, accompanied by monks and armed men, travelled to Dereham with the intention of taking Wihtburh's body by force.
 They organised a feast for the townspeople as a diversion tactic.
 After waiting until the Dereham men were properly drunk, Brithnoth stole Wihtburh's body and set off during the night for the Isle of Ely.
 After discovering the theft, the people of Dereham set off after the tomb-robbers, who were attacked at Brandon by the townspeople.
 Using their knowledge of the Fens to evade their pursuers, Brithnoth and his men successfully reached Ely, and Wihtburh's remains were re-interred there.
 When the Dereham men returned home, they discovered that a spring had arisen in Wihtburh's tomb.

 Saints' cults were a feature of Christianity in Anglo-Saxon England, and their remains attracted benefactions.
 Smaller monasteries may not have been able to resist the requests of places like Ely to acquire their relics, which accounts for the theft of the remains of Wihtburh in 974.
 The story of the theft, which appeared in the Liber Eliensis, was taken from an earlier Life of the saint.
 The abbey attempted to relate the story as an "appropriate holy sacrilege", which gave her honour, as she was being laid to rest close to the remains of her older sister, Æthelthryth.

-At the site of Wihtburh's tomb outside the west end of the town's parish church, there is the remains of a holy well associated with the saint, which according to her legend rose on the site of her grave after her body had been stolen.
+At the site of Wihtburh's tomb outside the west end of the town's parish church, there is the remains of a holy well associated with the saint, which was said to have risen on the site of her grave after her body had been stolen.
 Of a second spring, located further west and called Wihtburh's Well, which was recorded in the 18th century, no remains exist.

-Wihtburh's internment at Ely is first recorded in the Hyde Register, an 11th century list of the burial places of English saints.
+Wihtburh's interment at Ely is first recorded in the Hyde Register, an 11th-century list of the burial places of English saints.
 A sentence of the text of the register, now kept in the British Library as MS Stowe 944, reads: